Filmmaker on a mission wants to put astronaut Sally Ride statue in Central Florida

 Ride made history flying on Space Shuttle Challenger on STS-7 in 1983 and again in 1984 on STS-41-G. She had been slated for a third mission before the Challenger explosion grounded the shuttle fleet in 1986.
 Ride retired from NASA in 1987 after serving on the Rogers Commission to investigate the disaster.
 She also served on the investigation team in 2003 after the Columbia tragedy.
 She died at the age of 61 in 2012.

-Barber actually spearheaded two Ride statues already, the first of which was placed at the Cradle of Aviation Museum on Long Island in Garden City, N.Y., in 2022 followed by the placement of a duplicate at Ronald Reagan Presidential Library and Museum in Simi Valley, California.
+Barber actually spearheaded two Ride statues already, the first of which was placed at the Cradle of Aviation Museum on Long Island in Garden City, New York, in 2022 followed by the placement of a duplicate at Ronald Reagan Presidential Library and Museum in Simi Valley, California.

 The 7-foot-tall statues feature Ride wearing her flight suit as she did in the 1980s holding aloft a space shuttle orbiter model and looking to the sky.